Kodachrome Basin State Park in Utah contains several impressive sedimentary pipes.

 There are many more trails at Kodachrome Basin State Park than can be achieved on this brief visit.
 The park is delightfully isolated and boasts an excellent 27 unit campground with restrooms and hot showers.
 It would make an outstanding, and memorable 3 or 4 day hiking, mountain biking and camping trip.

-There has been rain overnight and knowing road conditions is essential, so a chat with the local Park Ranger in Cannonville is mandatory.
-The Cottonwood Road has been washed out and is impassable.
+There has been rain overnight so road condition knowledge is essential, making a chat with the local Park Ranger in Cannonville is mandatory.
+The preferred best quality Cottonwood Road has been washed out and is impassable.
 The very helpful Park Ranger informs me of two alternatives.

 Then he adds some disclaimers.
 "If you get stuck you'll have to wait for someone to come by and dig you out."
 To be sure the information is brutally current the affable Park Ranger states, 'Rain is predicted later today which will convert the road to impassable slippery clay'.
 Not overly reassuring.